690pmb/dsm-landing/README.md

 The [Environment](./src/environments) files allows to configure the applications as follow:

 * `title`: Specify the title of the application
-* `baseUrl`: Specify the base url of the station (e.g. if accessing from outside the local network)
+* `baseUrl`: Specify the base url of the station (must starts with a dot)

-The list of applications shown in the home page can be configured in the [application.ts](./src/app/application.ts), the structure is as follows:
+The list of applications shown in the home page can be configured in the [applications.json](./src/assets/applications.json), the structure is as follows:

 * `name`: The name of the application
-* `icon`: The icon used for the application (See https://fontawesome.com/icons)
+* `icon`: The icon used for the application (See https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free)
-* `route`: The angular route used for the application; At the moment only the `redirect` route (which uses the url parameter) is available
-* `url`: The url of the application
+* `url`: The url of the application, none to use the name in lowercase.
+Final url is the concatenation of `url` with `baseUrl` unless `url` contains `http`, then `url` is only used.
-* `disabled`: If true the application will be disabled (the button will still be shown but not enabled)

 Without recompiling nginx on the Synology NAS one can setup a machine in the local network and use the synology NAS directly as a reverse proxy (https://www.synology.com/en-us/knowledgebase/DSM/help/DSM/AdminCenter/application_appportalias).